kaoosz/Loterry-ChainLink-Random-Number-ERC20/README.md

 When all tickets are sold, you can see the Claim tab change and show the winning wallet.
 To claim your reward, you must wait 300 seconds, why so long?
+You get an ERC20 coin as a reward
 Each blockchain has a certain time to process Transactions Rinkeby network 2 to 5 minutes
 Kovan 2 minutes